-DENVER, Colorado - There's a string connection between eating and training in order to your minimize recovery rate between sessions and improve overall performance.
-This week we asked Top Supconnector, Alex Mauer, to break down his nutrition program and give us some tips on how to stay hydrated, nourished and keep progressing.
+DENVER, Colorado - There's a strong connection between eating and training in order to your minimize recovery rate between sessions and improve overall performance.
+Here we asked Top Supconnector, Alex Mauer, to break down his nutrition program and give us some tips on how to stay hydrated, nourished and keep progressing.

 Words by Alex Mauer